gizburdt/cuztom/readme.md

 ###0.8
 * Added: Function: You can now use functions to execute some commands ( e.g. register_cuztom_post_type('book') )
 * Changed: The second parameter of add Cuztom_Meta_Box is now $post_type_name instead of $fields. $fields is now the third parameter

-###0.7.4
-* Fixed: Cuztom::pluralize doesn't attach an 's', when the string ends with an 's'